-Work of a Character Rigger is to regulate the geometry of characters and fundamental skeletons.
-Therefore, one has to be quite technical, precise and focused.
+The work of a Character Rigger is to regulate the geometry of characters and fundamental skeletons.
+Therefore, one has to be quite technical, precise, and focused.
 A character Rigger often works in visual effects houses, design firms, animation studios, and game design companies.

 Stop Motion Animator